gar6920/Numberblocks/memory bank/architecture.md

 lib/: A folder for external libraries: three.min.js: The minified Three.js library for 3D rendering (you can add other libraries here as needed).

+memory bank/: A folder for documentation and development notes: implementation plan: Detailed steps for implementing the game features. progress.md: Tracks completed steps and progress notes.
+RULES.md: Contains development guidelines and best practices. architecture.md: This file - describing the project structure.